A7med9870/college_3y_s1/m5_shrmi/week_5/day1.md

 NO MATH CALC IS NEEDED FOR US

 hyperparameters
-the search for best validation error requries a serach over hypermeters learning rate and learning rate decay batch sze initial random weights range momentum acttion func variuos reg
+the search for best validation error requires a search over hyperparameters learning rate and learning rate decay batch sze initial random weights range momentum action func various reg

 advantages of neural nets
 very powerful predictors
-can cope with non linear relationships able to generalise to data that it has not seen before
+can cope with non linear relationships able to generalize to data that it has not seen before

 dis
 how predi ar can be hard to be understand by human